 I’ve seen so many articles with natural sleep remedies that include many of the basic things like avoiding caffeine, regular exercise, and creating a good sleep environment.
 These things are all definitely important, but I’ve also gotten comments from readers who have tried all of those things and still struggle with sleep.

 These unusual natural sleep remedies are extremely effective, in my experience, but they aren’t often recommended.
-The good news, they are all either very inexpensive or free, so they are worth a try!
+The good news is, they are all either very inexpensive or free, so they are worth a try!

 I got this tip from a friend who had reversed his own health struggles through diet and lifestyle changes.
 Many of us are standing, walking, or (hopefully not) sitting for most of the day.
 As a result, blood and lymph fluid can collect in the legs.

-This is often more noticeable during pregnancy or if there is an underlying medical condition.
+Swelling of the legs is more often noticeable during pregnancy or if there is an underlying medical condition.
 If you’ve had kids, did you notice your feet and ankles being slightly more tired/sore/swollen at night when you were pregnant?

 Remedy: The simple and free remedy is to just put your feet up for 15-30 minutes at night.
-The two ways that seem to be most effective are lying on the ground and resting the feet on a couch or chair at a 90 degree angle OR lying on the ground or bed and resting the legs straight up against the wall (more difficult).
+The two ways that seem to be most effective are lying on the ground and resting the feet on a couch or chair at a 90-degree angle.
+You may also lie on the ground or bed and rest the legs straight up against the wall (more difficult).